 Community Spotlight - Sense Rugby

-This month we caught up with Sense Rugby and chatted to Occupational therapist Carlien Parahi and Australian Rugby Sevens Olympian Jesse Parahi about their business Sense Rugby - when therapy meets rugby.
+We chatted to Occupational therapist Carlien Parahi and Australian Rugby Sevens Olympian Jesse Parahi about their business Sense Rugby - when therapy meets rugby.

 Q1.
 Firstly, tell us about Sense Rugby and the services it offers?

-Sense Rugby is a rugby based Occupational therapy program.
+Sense Rugby is a rugby-based occupational therapy program.
 It was designed to help neurodiverse children and children with developmental delays and disabilities participate in sport.
 To do this, we developed a program that uses the sensory and social benefits of rugby to help build our kids’ capacity to participate in team sport through developing gross motor, sensory, social, emotional and attention skills.
 Many of our Sense Rugby kids continue on to join local sporting teams with the help of their OTs & Allied Health Assistants.

 Q2.
 Carlien & Jesse, tell us more about your backgrounds and how did your work lead you to creating your own therapy and disability support business?

-I have been a Paediatric Occupational Therapist for 10 years and worked in private practice and public health settings throughout that time.
+Carlien: I have been a Paediatric Occupational Therapist for 10 years and worked in private practice and public health settings throughout that time.
 These days, I lead our team of OTs and Allied Health Assistants in our Sense Therapies Clinic in the Illawarra area.
 I am also a mum of two and a fierce advocate for the importance of Early Intervention and support being available to families.
 As an OT, my work involves getting to the bottom of why activities are hard for children or families and then building the skills to allow participation.
 When we are running Sense Rugby sessions, we are always working out the ‘why’ and then developing those skills to allow kids to participate in sport as well as other groups they find themselves in.

-My background started in sport.
+Jesse: My background started in sport.
 I played rugby and every sport I could find from a very young age.
 I always loved and needed movement.
 It led to a career for me and I played rugby for theAustralian Sevens Rugby team for 10 years.
 During this time, I was lucky enough to play in two Commonwealth Games and captain the Australian side for the Gold Coast games.
 I also became an Australian Olympian in 2016.
 I always wanted to work with kids so Sense Rugby allowed me an opportunity to help kids and become an Allied Health Assistant following my rugby retirement in 2020.
 I recently got diagnosed with ADHD and I love using my own lived experience to help children find their thing and succeed regardless of any diagnosis.

 Q3.
 Where does Sense Rugby run and how can families get involved?